ranitraj/AndroidDesignPatterns/README.md

 # AndroidDesignPatterns
-# Kotlin

-This repository demonstrates creating a Dictionary Application named 'Lexicon' in which the user can perform the following operations:
+This repository demonstrates creating a Dictionary Application named 'Lexicon' using Kotlin in which the user can perform the following operations:
 1. Add Word
 2. Modify Word
 3. Remove Word